Qidong, Jiangsu: Education

 Qidong is famous for its high school.
 Students from middle schools in Qidong usually get higher grades on the Gao Kao, China's national college entrance examination.
-Qidong has five public middle schools: Qidong Middle School, Huilong High School, Dongnan Middle School, Dajiang Middle School, and Lüsi Middle School.
+Qidong has five public middle schools: Qidong Middle School, Huilong High School, Dongnan Middle School, Shiyi Middle School, and Lüsi Middle School.
 Among these schools, Qidong High School is the most prestigious.
 Qidong High School was established in 1928 and has been one of the best middle schools in Jiangsu province ever since.
 Over ninety percent of graduates from Qidong Middle School attend first-class universities every year.

 Language

 People living in Lüsi town (Lusze) speak a different dialect—known as the Lüsi (吕四话 (呂四話, Lǚsì Huà)) or Tongdong dialect (通东话 (通東話, Tōngdōng Huà))—from most other residents, who generally speak Qidong Dialect (启东话 (啓東話, Qǐdōng Huà)).
 The two dialects are considerably different, and thus they are not mutually intelligible.
 Because most economical, educational, and governmental activities are held in the city capital Huilong, where Qidong Dialect is prevalent, many residents of Lüsi have learned to understand and even speak the majority dialect.

 Qidong Dialect is a dialect of Wu Chinese.
 Some people consider it similar to Shanghainese, also a dialect of Wu Chinese.
 It is almost the same as the dialect spoken in Chongming District, which is under the administration of Shanghai.

 Both of the two dialects belong to the Northern Wu.
 However, because of cultural differences between the two places, there still exist non-intelligible usage mostly in vocabulary.